crow-browser/seed/README.md

 npm install -g @crow-browser/seed
 # or
 yarn global add @crow-browser/seed
+#or (recommended)
+pnpm install -g @crow-browser/seed

 # Note: Linux and mac users may have to run the above command with sudo
 ```

 ## Documentation

-Documentation is available on [praxivesoftware.github.io/samurai](https://praxive.gitbook.io/samurai) or in the docs folder of this repository.
+Documentation is available on [our webpage](https://seed.damie.works/docs) or in the docs folder of this repository.

 ## Licencing notes